iCARER Communication Awareness Session

-- Communicate effectively and confidently in difficult situations when emotions are running high and a person's well-being is at stake.
+- to communicate effectively and confidently in difficult situations when emotions are running high and a person's well-being is at stake.

-- Offer support and guidance to families by demonstrating an alternative way of communicating.
+- to offer support and guidance to families by demonstrating an alternative way of communicating

-- Build therapeutic relationships with people experiencing dementia in your neighbourhood.
+- how to build therapeutic relationships with people experiencing dementia making practical every-day care easier.

 What are the benefits to my community?

 - Helping to create listening dementia friendly neighbourhoods through the way we communicate with individuals experiencing dementia

 - People who respond more positively to the individual’s emotions and needs